basiljs/basiljs.github.io/reference/color/lerpColor.md

 layout: entry
 title: lerpColor
 codetitle: 'lerpColor(c1, c2, amt)'
-description: "Calculates a color or colors between two colors at a specific increment.\nThe amt parameter is the amount to interpolate between the two values where 0.0 equals the first color, 0.5 is half-way in between and 1.0 equals the second color.\nN.B.: Both colors must be either CMYK or RGB."
+description: "Calculates a color or colors between two colors at a specific increment.\nThe `amt` parameter is the amount to interpolate between the two values where 0.0 equals the first color, 0.5 is half-way in between and 1.0 equals the second color.
+N.B.: Both colors must be either CMYK or RGB."
 category: Color
 subcategory: null
 returns: